scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 **Local symbols**.
 Correspond to a definition that isn't global (see above).

-Local symbol format is language-agnostic and is a concatenation of `local` and a decimal number.
-For example, `x` in a Scala method `def identity[T](x: T): T` may be modelled by local symbols `local0`, `local1`, etc. The same logic applies to the type parameter `T`, which is also a local definition.
+Local symbol format is language-agnostic and is a concatenation of `local`, a decimal number and an optional suffix that consists of a plus (`+`) and another decimal number.
+For example, `x` in a Scala method `def identity[T](x: T): T` may be modelled by local symbols `local0`, `local1`, `local2+1`, etc. The same logic applies to the type parameter `T`, which is also a local definition.

 Local symbols must be unique within the underlying document, but they don't have to be unique across multiple documents.
 For example, at the time of writing